top of page

 How is the tubal patency ultrasound performed?

-The procedure begins with a trans-abdominal ultrasound examination prior to the saline/air injection.
-The patient will then be asked to assume the lithotomy position (lying on back with feet in stirrups) to begin the ultrasound examination.
+The procedure begins with a trans-abdominal ultrasound examination prior to the saline injection.
+The patient will then be asked to lay on their back with feet in stirrups to begin the ultrasound examination.

 Following the examination the patient will be asked to remain in the waiting area for several minutes to monitor any discomfort.
 Over the counter medications should be able to minimize any discomfort that some women might feel.
 You may experience vaginal spotting following this procedure – this is entirely normal.